robotic4udio/tromleorkestret/_posts/2013-01-01-mechanic-drums.md

 showdate: false
 ---

 The **Mechanic Drum Ensemble** provides the rhythmic drive for Tromleorkestret’s Music Machine.
-Its mechanical precision and unique instrument setup bring a dynamic percussive presence to the compositions, blending sound and visuals seamlessly.
+Its mechanical precision and unique instrument setup bring a dynamic percussive presence to the compositions, blending sound and visuals.

 <div class="gallery-box">